 - Task Lighting – For anything that requires more intense focus, such as reading or detail work like sewing, task lighting is a requirement.
 This may not be necessary in entryways, but it can be helpful when you are trying to look for your keys in a dark purse on your way out the door.
 If your foyer includes closet space, LED strip lights lined along the inside of the door can help illuminate jackets, shoes, and other outdoor accessories, so you can easily see and grab your favourite scarf in the winter.

 - Accent Lighting – If your entryway is a large enough area that there is space to hang some photography or artwork, or features some exceptional architectural details you want to show off, you’ll want to include accent lighting.

 Let There be Light Bulbs

 The entrance to any home should be warm and welcoming, so a bright light bulb with a warm colour temperature is ideal, like something equivalent or similar to a 60 watt incandescent bulb.
-In both CFL or LED light bulbs, look for something that is 2700k or warmer, such as:
+In both CFL or LED light bulbs, look for something that is 2700k or warmer.

 As always, it is a good idea to make use of dimmer switches in your entryway.
 They provide you with additional flexibility and control, allow you to adjust the lighting to suit the mood and time of day.